mikael0/password_gen/Readme.md

 We can find good, but not globally optimal solution much faster with O(N^2) complexity.

 First solution is implemented in optimal package, second in fast package.

+Assumptions made:
+1. English words are only lowercase
+2. English words contain only letters